pale-ale/clickqt_practical/doc/technical_doc.rst

 | To summarize the importance of this function:

 The user calls this central function to create the gui from a Command Line Interface that has been built in click by parsing the click command to this function, but qtgui_from_click allows one to set additional parameters like application name or application icon.
-In addition to that the function sets the actual layout of the GUI e.g. the size, theme, etc. to be used for the layout.
+In addition to that, the function sets the actual layout of the GUI, e.g. the size, theme, etc. to be used for the layout.

 =================
 Important classes